Compare Popular Online Bachelor's in History Programs

 Historians study and preserve cultural history.
 They study, research, and analyze historical artifacts and documents.

-How much do historians make?
+How much could you make?

 Historians make around $63,000 annually according to Payscale.

-Where do historians work?
+Where might you work?

 Historians can work in archives, research organizations, museums, and historical societies.

-How long does it take to become a historian?
+How long does it take to get into this field?

 Most historian positions require a master's degree.
 Some jobs can be done with a bachelor's degree such as a history teacher or a museum technician.
 Most people with a bachelor's history degree work in other areas such as journalism, law, or business.

-What qualities should historians have?
+What qualities should you have?

 Historians need writing skills, communication, analytical skills, research skills, and problem solving skills.
 Historians also need a thorough knowledge of history and archeology as well as reading and writing skills.